 Once the financial aid awarding process has begun, awards will continue to be released on a rolling basis as your financial aid application becomes complete.

-Below, we have provided a sample Offer of Financial Assistance to help you understand your award.
-Please note, the items below do not reflect the entire Offer of Financial Assistance.
-As such, it is important to review your Offer of Financial Assistance thoroughly to understand the parameters surrounding your award and additional information.
+It is important to review your Offer of Financial Assistance thoroughly to understand the parameters surrounding your award and additional information.